grumpybird/CPSC219_Group24/README.txt

 The GITHUB LINK: https://github.com/grumpybird/CPSC219_Group24/tree/master/SpaceInvaders

 To locate the interactive demo, you will have to go to our github respitory and download all the files from the src folder into a zip file and compile it through command javac.
 After compilation, run the program with java SpaceInvaders in console.
+Making sure your are running it with the right folder CPSC219_Group24.
 Or in Eclipse by importing all the class files and running it through the IDE.
 To locate the text based version, you will find it under the Space Invaders file located in the github respitory which can be downloaded and ran against the console.
 Through compilation with the command javac and then running the program with java SpaceInvaders.
 Or in Eclipse by importing all the class flies and running it.